jac307/MediaArtTutorials/IARTS1T03/WT-W4.md

 > Focus only on lighting
 > Check the shortcuts provided!

-Review the slides from this week that contain tips for Blender.
+❗ Review the slides from this week for practical tips on organizing scenes and working with lights in Blender.

 ### Lighting Constraints
 - ❌ Delete the default **Sun** light